-- Increasing coordination between medical, social, and educational communities. - Severity and risk assessments of the population. - Profiling the population and providers for appropriate referrals to providers. - Ensuring active and coordinated physician specialist participation. - Identifying modes of delivery for coordination care services such as home visits, clinic visits, and phone contacts depending on the circumstances and needs of the member and his/her family. - Increasing the member's and member's caregiver ability to self-manage chronic conditions. - Coordination with a Buckeye care coordinator for case management services. - Buckeye, in collaboration with the OhioRISE care team, will provide physical health care services, including vision, dental and transportation, and will take an active role in the child and family centered care plan and child and family team as needed.
+- Increasing coordination between medical, social, and educational communities. - Severity and risk assessments of the population. - Profiling the population and providers for appropriate referrals to providers. - Ensuring active and coordinated physician specialist participation. - Identifying modes of delivery for coordination care services such as home visits, clinic visits, and phone contacts depending on the circumstances and needs of the member and his/her family. - Increasing the member's and member's caregiver ability to self-manage chronic conditions. - Coordination with a Buckeye care coordinator for case management services.

+For youth enrolled in the OhioRISE program, Buckeye, in collaboration with the OhioRISE care team, will take an active role in the Child and Family Centered Care Plan and Child and Family Team as needed.